A series on the 4 Cs.

 This Week's Focus:

 So I will start with Collaboration, a piece I feel is critical for the start of the school year.
 We often incorporate team building components at the start of the school, but we don't intentionally teach students how to collaborate and work together.
 We just have them do activities with the hope that it will happen.
+As our school dives into PBL and providing our students with more opportunities for critical thinking, a huge piece of this is collaboration.
+We have realized that our students are much better prepared for working with their peers when they are taught specific pieces of collaboration and then given opportunities to put them in action.

 The #1 Resource I have come across is by Douglas Fisher and Nancy Frye (if you don't know Fisher and Frye, they are the Gradual Release Gurus!).
 They write a tremendous article about mini lessons you can use to teach your students how to collaborate and cooperate in group settings.
 They divide these lessons into 3 different categories of group work: